deadlyvipers/dojo_rules/introduction.md

 ## Introduction
 Hello, I am queuebit and I am doing Mastering Github course on CodeSchool.
+I really love the Javascript path and Building Blocks with Express.